Lex-2008/python-gtmetrix2/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. include:: warn.txt

 .. include:: ../README.rst
    :end-before: For a wordy introduction

 For a wordy introduction into this library, please see next chapter.
+For more advanced examples, see the examples section.
-For a more technical explanation, dive into module reference.
+For a more technical explanation, dive into API reference.

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

    intro
+   examples
    python_gtmetrix2
-   examples
    hacking
    changelog
    genindex